zmekonnen251/covid19-stats/README.md

 - LinkedIn: [Zelalem G. Mekonnen](https://www.linkedin.com/in/zelalem-getachew/)

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](../../issues/).

+## Acknowlegement
+> I would like to give my heartfelt gratitude to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for this amazing Design.

 ## Show your support